 Where is Death Valley

-The park is located on the Eastern border of California, next to Nevada.
-To get to this park, you’ll need to drive there.
 The closest airports to the park are Las Vegas (LAS), which is a two hour drive, and Los Angeles (LAX), a three hour drive.
-From LA, you can 395 and stop along the way at scenic vistas.
+From LA, you can take 395 and stop along the way at scenic vistas.

-Where to Stay
+Where to Stay in Death Valley

-Death Valley is one of the parks, where staying inside of it will make your trip a lot easier.
-There are a couple hotels within the park’s bounds Stovepipe Wells Village, The Ranch at Death Valley, and the Inn at Death Valley are centrally located and a short drive from most of the main attractions.
+There are a couple hotels within the park’s bounds, which are centrally located and a short drive from the main attractions.
+There are also a couple resorts just outside of the park’s bounds.
+Stovepipe Wells Village, The Ranch at Death Valley, and the Inn at Death Valley are centrally located and a short drive from most of the main attractions.
 You can also stay at Panamint Springs Resort, which is near the Western entrance of the park.

 If you want to camp, there are also a few campgrounds or you can disperse camp throughout the park.
 Furnace Creek is the most popular campground and it fills up quickly.
 Other campgrounds are available on a first-come first-served basis.
-You can disperse camp at many areas in the park, but there are a lot of rules you must follow.
-Ask the rangers for more tips on dispersed camping.
-We disperse camped our entire trip and did not have any troubles finding spots.

 The BEST Things to Do in Death Valley

-Play in the Mesquite Sand Dunes (30 mins-2 hours)
+Play in the Mesquite Sand Dunes

 Located just past the Stovepipe Wells area of the park and the entrance fee station are the Mesquite Sand Dunes.
 These sand dunes are formed by winds and are ever changing.
-This is one of the best sunset spots in the park with the colors glimmering over the sand dunes.
+This is one of the best sunset spots in the park with the colors glimmering over the sand dunes. 🌅

 Bring a sandboard to sled down the dunes, walk in your bare feet among the dunes, or hike all the way to the tallest sand dunes (2 miles round trip) in the back of the dunefield.
 No matter how far you choose to go, you’ll be amazed at the magnitude of the dunes and the beauty all around.
-Note that it is hard to walk in dunes and your legs may get more tired than you expect!

-See the sunrise at Zabriskie Point (15 minutes-1 hour)
+See the sunrise at Zabriskie Point

 Many people will tell you that Zabriskie Point is one of the most stunning locations for the sunrise.
 Photographers get there early in the morning to set up their tripods and wait for the light to illuminate the badlands below.
 Pinks and purples adorn these textured rock formations that have been carved by water for many years.
-From this point, you can see the salt flats and Panamint Mountains behind the rocky mounds.
-You can also choose to hike from Zabriskie Point to Golden Canyon, which is about 6 miles round trip.

-Cruise down the Artist’s Drive & Artist’s Palette (15-45 mins)
+Cruise down the Artist’s Drive & Artist’s Palette

 Artist’s Drive is a nine mile one way road that features colored mountains all around.
 They almost look as if they are painted, which is where it got its name.
-The most famous spot on the road is Artist’s Palette.
-This spot has mountains that are covered in an array of colors from purples to greens.
-You can view this point from the overlook or you can choose to visit it and walk amongst the painted hills.
+The most famous spot on the road is Artist’s Palette. 🎨

-Hike to the Natural Bridge (30-45 mins)
+Hike to the Natural Bridge

 Take a short hike to get to this cool natural feature.
 If you can’t tell by the name, the trail features a natural bridge that connects to either side of the mountains.
 The hike is only a mile, but the way there can be a bit steep.
-Make sure to pack water even for this short walk.
+Make sure to pack water even for this short walk!

-Walk through Mosaic Canyon (20 mins-3 hours)
+Walk through Mosaic Canyon

-Hike through narrow slot canyons and colorful walls on this trail.
-This trail was aptly named for the mosaic like canyon walls with small pieces of rock throughout them.
 You can choose to do the whole 4 mile hike or you can just hike to some of the narrowest parts of the canyon and turn around after a quarter of a mile.
+Because we were tired, we did the short distance and it was worth it!
 It is one of the most impressive hikes in the park and it should not be missed.

-Take in the landscape at Dante’s View (1- 1.5 hours)
+Take in the landscape at Dante’s View

-Drive up to the highest point accessible by car at 5550 feet above sea level.
-Dante’s View is located on the Black Mountain ridge and provides stunning panoramas of the valley beyond.
 Directly below the view are the Badwater Basin salt flats and across from you sits the highest point in the park: Telescope Peak.
 Drive up to the view and take pictures or take the 8 mile hike along the rim for even more spectacular views.

 Marvel at the Devil’s Golf Course (15 mins)